-Figure 1: Number of patients who underwent primary ACLR according to their age at time of surgery in 2015 3 Figure 2: Number of patients with ACL injuries who had surgical or non-operative treatment according to their age 3 Figure 3: Percentage of male and female patients who underwent ACLR surgery 4 Figure 4: The distribution of male and female patients who underwent ACLR surgery between the end of 2012 and February 2016 4 Figure 5: Distribution of male and female patients who underwent ACLR surgery in different age groups in 2015 4 Figure 6: Operated Side 4 Figure 7: ACL injury side in patients who had non-operative treatment 4 Figure 8: BMI ranges for patients who underwent ACLR procedures.
-Data from a total of 1001 patients were available le for analysis 4 Figure 9: Funding sources for ACLR procedures 7 Figure 10: Number of surgeons in relation to the total ACLRs procedures they performed in 2015 7 Figure 11: Grade of operating surgeons 7 Figure 12: Percentage of different thromboprophylaxis strategies used in patients who underwent ACLR procedure 8 Figure 13: Type of ACL Graft.
-Data from 1735 patients were available for analysis 8 Figure 14: Types of ACL autograft 8 Figure 15: Hamstring tendon autograft doubling configurations 8 Figure 16: Graft diameter.
-Data from a total of 1838 patients were available for analysis.
-9 Figure 17: Graft diameter among men and women in different age groups 9 Figure 18: Femoral Tunnel Drilling Techniques 9 Figure 19: Tibial Tunnel Drilling Techniques 9 Figure 20: Femoral fixation devices 9 Figure 21: Tibial tunnel fixation devices 9 Figure 22: The average preoperative, 6 months and 1 year postoperative EQ5D-index scores for ACLR procedures 10 Figure 23: The average preoperative, 6 months and 1 year postoperative EQ5D-VAS scores ACLR procedures.
-10 Figure 24: 10 Figure 25: The average preoperative, 6 months and 1 year postoperative Tegner scores for ACLR procedures.
-10 Figure 26: The average preoperative, 6 months and 1 year postoperative KOOS scores for ACLR procedures.
-11 Figure 27: Compliance with basic patients information 11 Figure 28: Response rate for different preoperative and postoperative PROMs 11 Tables Table 1: Distribution of sport activities as the cause for ACL injuries in men and women 5 Table 2: Distribution of non-sport activities as the cause for ACL injuries in men and women 6 Table 3: Incidents of ACLR and associated surgery.
-Number of patients is presented in the first column.
-Tick sign represents the associated injury or combination of injuries 6 Table 4: Recorded complications following ACLR surgery 12 Table 5: Femoral tunnel fixation devices 14 Table 6: Tibial Tunnel fixation devices 14
+Figure 1 The ten ten bespitals who have added patients on the NUP in 2016 2 Figure 1: The top ten hospitals who have added patients on the NLR in 2016 2 3 Figure 2: Number of patients who underwent primary ACLR according to their age at time of surgery in 2016 Figure 3: Percentage of male and female patients who underwent ACLR surgery 4 Figure 4: Distribution of male and female patients who underwent ACLR surgery in different age groups in 2016 4 Figure 5: Operated Side 4 Figure 6: BMI ranges for patients who underwent ACLR procedures in 2016.
+Data from a total of 310 patients were available for analysis 4 Figure 7: Funding sources for ACLR procedures 7 Figure 8: Number of surgeons in relation to the total ACLRs procedures they performed in 2016 7 Figure 9: Grade of operating surgeons 7 Figure 10: Percentage of different thromboprophylaxis strategies used in patients who underwent ACLR procedure 8 Figure 11: Type of ACL Graft.
+Data from 1867 patients were available for analysis 8 Figure 12: Types of ACL autograft 8 Figure 13: Hamstring tendon autograft doubling configurations 8 Figure 14: Graft diameter.
+Data from a total of 1838 patients were available for analysis 9 Figure 15: Graft diameter among men and women in different age groups 9 Figure 16: Femoral Tunnel Drilling Techniques 9 Figure 17: Tibial Tunnel Drilling Techniques 9 Figure 18: Femoral fixation devices 9 Figure 19: Tibial tunnel fixation devices 9 Figure 20: Materials used for femoral tunnel interference screws 10 Figure 21: Materials used for tibial tunnel interference screws 10 Figure 22: The average preoperative, 6 months, 1 year and 2 years postoperative EQ5D-index scores for ACLR procedures 10 Figure 23: The average preoperative, 1 year and 2 years postoperative EQ5D-VAS scores ACLR procedures 10 Figure 24: The average preoperative, 6 months, 1 year and 2 years postoperative IKDC subjective scores for ACLR procedures 10 Figure 25: The average preoperative, 6 months , 1 year and 2 years postoperative Tegner scores for ACLR procedures 11 Figure 26: The average preoperative, 6 months, 1 year and 2 years postoperative KOOS scores for ACLR procedures 11 Figure 27: Compliance with basic patients information 11 Figure 28: Response rate for different preoperative and postoperative PROMs 11